 Recently, one project utilized OpenSpace to avoid tearing open a finished wall.
 “Instead of tearing open a brand-new finished wall to say, essentially, ‘I told you so,’ we went back and looked at their captures and were able to provide an alternative solution for their task.”

 When it comes to being a Pathfinder, Cameron says it’s important not to be afraid of the unknown.
 He sees every experience as a learning opportunity and a chance to forge a new path forward.
 He recently earned his certification as a SCRUM Master and his certificate in Agile Project Management, increasing the tools in his arsenal with which to succeed in his role.

 He takes inspiration from Thomas Edison, who reportedly said, “I have not failed 10,000 times.
 I have successfully found 10,000 ways that will not work.”
 He urges his colleagues to be confident in themselves and open-minded.
 “Don’t be so stuck in your ways that you rely too much on one direction.
 You have to be agile and able to pivot; otherwise, you won’t be set up for success.”

 When Cameron visits his childhood home, he enjoys comparing notes with his father.

 “It’s great to have that bond with my dad and be able to talk shop.
 When I go home, I still go into the shop and see everyone who works there.
 At Balfour, we see the latest and greatest in technology, so I’m always saying, ‘You guys should get this or that,’ and they’ll say, ‘Get out of here!
 We don’t have the budget for that!’”

 Pathfinders are power users like Cameron who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.